harryeqs/lenze/README.md

-# 🔍 **Lenze:** A search chatbot inspired by Perplexity AI.
+# 🔍 **Lenze:** A search engine inspired by Perplexity AI.

 ## Features
 Lenze is capable of doing:
 - Search on web on user's query.
 - Retrive summarised information regarding the query.
 - Provide sources to each piece of information.
-- Suggest related questions.
+- Suggest relevant queries.
-- Reference conversation history.

 ## Framework
 Lenze utilises the [Netmind.AI-XYZ](https://github.com/protagolabs/Netmind-AI-XYZ) framework to manipulate multiple agents.